 The Plan's investments are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-See Note 3 for discussion of fair value measurements.
+See Note 3 of the financial statements included elsewhere in this report for discussion of fair value measurements.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
 Net depreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.